vhaudiquet/ubuntu-project-docs/docs/reference/glossary.md

     The {term}`GNU` General Public Licenses (GPL) are a set of {term}`Free Software` licenses.
 They grant users the ability to use, study, modify, and distribute the software and source code.
-Additionally, the GPLs are {term}`Copyleft`, so any derivative works must be distributed with the same or requivalent freedoms.
+Additionally, the GPLs are {term}`Copyleft`, so any derivative works must be distributed with the same or equivalent freedoms.

     Prominent projects which use a version of the GPL include {term}`git` and {term}`Linux`.